 What is leadership?

-A common misconception of leadership is that it’s something you’re born with, that the greatest leaders the world has seen were born with some innate magical quality that allows them to lead better than others.
+A common misconception about leadership is that it’s something you’re born with – that the greatest leaders the world has seen were born with some innate magical quality that allows them to lead better than others.
 But that’s simply not true.

-Can you influence yourself?
-Can you influence the thoughts, feelings and emotions of another human being?
-How about a group of human beings?
-That’s what leadership is.
-An idea is only an idea, one that will ultimately die, unless you can become a person of influence — a person who can influence and lead your team toward that idea’s fruition.
+Developing incredible leadership skills takes commitment.
+Setting goals is vital, and practice makes perfect.
+“Work out” your leadership muscle every day and you’ll find your influence growing.
+An idea is only an idea, one that will ultimately die, unless you can become a person of influence – a person who can influence and lead your team toward that idea’s fruition.

 What is outstanding leadership?

-Great leadership — quality leadership — is servant leadership.
+In developing a grasp of true leadership meaning, you must ask yourself not only what is leadership, but also, what is great leadership?
+Great leadership – quality leadership – is servant leadership.
 Servant leadership refers to someone who’s looking to influence others to serve the greater good.
-They don’t just want to get from Point A to Point B; a great leader always has the big picture in mind.
-They’re figuring out ways to influence their culture in such a way that everyone who’s part of it benefits.
+They don’t just want to get from Point A to Point B, and they’re not looking for an outcome that only benefits themselves; a great leader always has the big picture in mind.
+They’re searching for ways to not just help themselves, but to help other people and the community at large.
+They’re figuring out ways to influence their community and culture in such a way that everyone who’s part of it benefits.
 Serving the greater good is their driving force, also known as their purpose.

-The very best leaders in the world all have a distinct purpose in mind.
+The very best leaders in the world all have a distinct purpose in mind before they take action.
+Purpose makes us resilient and strong.
 Without that purpose, you’re much more susceptible to failure, prolonged ruts and depression.
-That’s because purpose is what sustains us when things get tough — and things will always get tough.
+That’s because purpose is what sustains us when things get tough – and things will always get tough.

-There are all sorts of different leaders in this world with myriad goals they’re aiming for, but there are a distinct set of learned qualities and styles that unify the best.
-With time, dedication, consistency and a distinct purpose, you, too, can cultivate these skills and become one of the greats.
+There are all sorts of different leaders in this world with myriad goals they’re aiming for, but there are a distinct set of learned qualities and styles that unify the best leaders.
+They are committed to using time, dedication, consistency and a distinct purpose to achieve their goals.
+You, too, can cultivate these skills and become one of the greats.
+By mastering your own set of leadership skills, you can not only fuel yourself closer to your purpose, but also encourage those around you to harness their own skills.

 Not all leaders are necessarily good leaders.
 Few are truly great leaders.
 What sets the great apart from the bad?
 Learn the fundamental skills of an outstanding, inspiring leader.